Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Arizona

 Citation: Pol. & Proc.
 Man.
 Ch.
 2, § 11.1

-The department shall develop an infant care plan for newborn infants who were prenatally exposed to alcohol or a controlled substance by the mother and children up to age 1 who were diagnosed with fetal alcohol spectrum disorder.
+The department shall develop an infant care plan (ICP) for newborn infants who were prenatally exposed to alcohol or substance use by the mother or the child up to age 1 who was diagnosed with FASD.

 Services for the Infant